GeoffClements/Vibe/README.md

 However, if you'd like to give Vibe a go then please do, it should be considered as beta code and any real-world testing is welcome.

+## Output
+This is the `rodio` branch of Vibe which means that it outputs its sounds via the [rodio][`rodio`] crate.
+See the `master` branch for output via `pulseaudio`.

+Rodio uses [cpal][`cpal`] to send audio to the OS for playback.
+On Linux cpal needs the ALSA development files.
+These are provided as part of the `libasound2-dev` package on Debian and Ubuntu distributions and `alsa-lib-devel` on Fedora.

+## Dependencies
-Other than pulseaudio Vibe has zero run-time dependencies, all the stream demultiplexing and codec decoding is done natively thanks to [Symphonia][`symphonia`], a big "thank-you" to the Symphonia devs for their amazing work!
+Vibe has zero run-time dependencies, all the stream demultiplexing and codec decoding is done natively thanks to [Symphonia][`symphonia`], a big "thank-you" to the Symphonia devs for their amazing work!